Learn more about this minimally invasive imaging test combining endoscopy and ultrasound to diagnosis digestive and lung diseases.

 Internal organs or nearby structures can also be visualized, including the following:

 EUS with fine-needle aspiration or other instruments can also reach these other organs.
 For example, a needle can pass through the wall of the esophagus to nearby lymph nodes.
 Similarly, a needle can pass through the wall of the stomach to deliver medication to the pancreas.

 EUS and EUS-guided procedures can be used for the following:

 EUS is generally safe when performed at a center with an experienced and expert health care team.
 The procedure is usually performed by a medical doctor who specializes in the digestive system (gastroenterologist) and has specific training in EUS procedures.

 Your doctor will discuss with you the risk of complications from EUS.
-These risks are most commonly associated with fine-needle aspiration.
+These risks, which are most commonly associated with fine-needle aspiration, may include: